nikitavbv/fx/docs/notes.md

 fx engine is storing only what is necessary to run the system and exposes this info via apis in `fx_cloud` namespace.

 it is up to applications like `fx-cloud-dashboard` to persist metrics/logs.

+## queues

+queues are built on host side instead of being deployed as a global service. while they can be just another service that is deployed, it is a core part of the system, so managing them on host side should simplify everything.